diversen/finviz-data/README.md

 from finviz_data import finviz_data

-# Get the data for a single ticker
+# Get the html soup for a single ticker
 soup = finviz_data.get_soup('AAPL')

 # Get the fundamentals for a single ticker